Riyanshi-Aditya/Data-Com-Assignment/README.md

 # LINE ENCODING VISUALIZER

-A Python-based interactive tool to *visualize line encoding schemes* for both digital and analog signals.
+It is a Python-based interactive tool to *visualize line encoding schemes* for both digital and analog signals.
 This project helps you *understand how binary data is represented and transmitted* through various encoding techniques — from NRZ to scrambling and modulation schemes.

 ---